radian-software/radian/README.md

 I write my dotfiles with an eye to:

-* extensive documentation and commentary within and outside of the code
+* extensive documentation and commentary in the code
-* harnessing the full power of software while staying true to its original spirit (and keybindings!)
+* harnessing the full power of software while staying true to its original spirit (and keybindings, usually)
-* first-class support for local customization without the need for forking
+* first-class support for local customization without the need for forking (when this is possible)

 ## Software configured, features

 * [Emacs]
     * Next-generation package manager, [`straight.el`][straight.el]
+    * Clean and DRY package customizations using [`use-package`][use-package]
     * Future-proof customizations using [`el-patch`][el-patch]
     * Sorting by frecency and usage on all commands using [`prescient.el`][prescient.el]